How to Get Customer Feedback: 7 Effective Tips

 5. Ask for feedback in Live Chat

 Live Chat is an essential part of collecting customer feedback, and Messenger and SMS Live Chat gives you a better opportunity to talk outside your website.
 After helping a prospect or customer, you can ask for feedback on their experience with your business.
-It allows you to capture information right after helping someone, on a channel they’re most comfortable on, which boosts response and completion rates.
+It allows you to capture information, including valuable insight, right after helping someone, on a channel they’re most comfortable on, which boosts response and completion rates.

-These questions are typically unstructured.
+These questions for potential customers are typically unstructured.
 As in, they may not come from a question and answer the survey.
 They instead come from the conversation you have with a customer, and then turn it into feedback for your business.

-If you want to use a structured survey, you can always close the conversation with a CTA to visit a separate landing page to leave feedback or build a review chatbot to help you gather all the details.
+If you want to use a structured survey to inspire customer loyalty, you can always close the conversation with a CTA to visit a separate landing page to leave feedback or build a review chatbot to help you gather all the details.

 6. Build a feedback chatbot